-The Central Banking Seminar is offered annually in October at the New York Fed.
+For 47 years, the Central Banking Seminar has been offered annually in October at the New York Fed.
 The program is designed to broaden the experience of central bankers who have been identified as potential leaders by their respective institutions.
 This year's seminar will be held in-person.

-Speakers at both the Central Banking Seminar and specialized courses are recognized experts in economics, monetary policy, financial regulation, payment systems and the financial markets.
-Participants have the opportunity to meet and speak with presenters, Federal Reserve Bank officials and other senior policymakers.
+Speakers at both the Central Banking Seminar and online central banker programs are recognized experts in economics, monetary policy, financial regulation, payment systems and the financial markets.
+Participants have the opportunity to interact with and ask questions of presenters, Federal Reserve Bank officials and other senior policymakers.

-The New York Fed's training programs offer participants extensive opportunities for networking.
-Attendees connect with colleagues from around the world, thereby deepening their understanding of issues relevant to all policymakers.
-Many of the relationships established during the seminar have lasted, facilitating communication among central bankers to the mutual benefit of individuals and institutions.
+The New York Fed's central banking programs offer participants opportunities to network and connect with colleagues from around the world to deepen their understanding of issues relevant to all policymakers.
+The networking opportunities in our programs have led to lasting relationships, facilitating communication among central bankers to the mutual benefit of individuals and institutions.